Lightstreamer/Lightstreamer-example-StockList-client-tvos/README.md

 $ pod install
 ```

-* CocoaPods should now resolve the dependency on the Lightstreamer iOS client library and prepare a workspace for you.
+* CocoaPods should now resolve the dependency on the Lightstreamer tvOS client library and prepare a workspace for you.

 Done this, open the workspace with Xcode and it should compile with no errors.
 In case of errors during dependency resolution, you can find more information on [CocoaPods official website](https://cocoapods.org).